 If you’re a dedicated coffee lover, you already know that freshly roasted beans are the most flavorful.
 And what could be more fresh than roasting coffee yourself?
 This process can sound daunting, but it’s actually easier than you might think.

-There are three ways for you to roast your own coffee beans at home: in a pan on the stove, in the oven, and in a popcorn popper.
+There are three simple ways for you to roast your own coffee beans at home: in a pan on the stove, in the oven, and in a popcorn popper.
 We are going to introduce these methods to you, along with all the steps to roast beans using those methods.

 Before you start your home roasting adventure, there’s some coffee knowledge you need.
 These five bits of information will help you understand what you’re about to do.
 Then we will get into the detailed how-to’s.

 This method is comfortable because you are used to using a pan to cook meals.
 However, it can be challenging to do it just right.
 You might not have a consistent roast the first few times you go through the process.
 Don’t worry, though, we are here to guide you.
-The actual roasting will take five to 10 minutes, depending on how much you want your beans roasted.
+The actual roasting will take 5 to 10 minutes, depending on how much you want your beans roasted.

 Things You’ll Need: